recolic/microsoft-intune-archlinux/README.md

 ## Move certificates from Level-2 machine to Level-1 machine

-> The certificate will usually expire, and get rotated in 1 month.
+> **This is not recommended, as certificate expires in 1 month & requires frequent manual maintenance.**

 Copy the following files from enrolled Level-2 machine to unenrolled Level-1 machine: